 Defence in depth means the practice of layering information asset defences to provide added protection.

 External provider means an external entity which provides an information system to the University or a service that involves the handling or processing of information assets.

 Generic user account means an account that does not have a named owner or does not belong to any one individual.

 Information asset means recorded information in any format.

-Information security means preservation of confidentiality, integrity and availability of information assets; it may also include other properties such as authenticity, accountability, non-repudiation and reliability.
+Information security means the preservation of confidentiality, integrity and availability of information assets, and may also include other properties such as authenticity, accountability, non-repudiation and reliability of information assets.

 Information Security Management Framework (ISMF) governs the processes and responsibilities comprising the overall information security framework.
 It is supported by a suite of policies, processes and metrics which apply to all information assets accessed by employees, students, contractors, agents and third parties.

 Information security program means the operations, initiatives and activities that are undertaken to ensure the confidentiality, integrity, availability and accountability of the University’s information assets.

 Information system means hardware, software, devices, networks, media and other resources that store, process or transmit information assets, whether individually or in combination.